-Jessica is thrilled to return to Team Challenge Connecticut for her fourth season as a coach!
-She has been running for over 5 years, and has completed 4 full marathons and over 12 half marathons.
-She joined Team Challenge Connecticut for the inaugural season in winter 2011 and has helped two amazing teams of participants reach their goals in Vegas and Napa.
+Jessica is thrilled to return to Team Challenge Connecticut for her fifth season as a coach!
+She has been running for over 6 years, and has completed 4 full marathons and over 12 half marathons.
+She joined Team Challenge Connecticut for the inaugural season in winter 2011 and has helped four amazing teams of participants reach their goals in Vegas, Napa and Jamestown.
 She is so excited to be back this season with an amazing group of runners, walkers and mentors.
 Jessica loves encouraging and motivating both new and experienced runners and walkers, and is always amazed at the incredible achievements of all of her team members!
-Jessica is a doctoral student in audiology at UConn, and will be starting her residency in June.
+Jessica is a doctoral student in audiology at UConn, and started her residency this past June.
 She lives in East Hartford with her husband and their dogs, who are great running partners!
 Besides running, she enjoys yoga and acrobatics.

 Team Challenge National Head Coach Dave’s DECEMBER TIP